UralMaster/nevsky-stats-reader/README.md

 attempt for personal players' statistics gathering and aggregation automation.
 The project is on very early steps of its implementation, so it will be improved and rework in many parts.

-This particular application is reader application which provides ability of players and games reading.
+This particular application is reader application which provides ability of players and games view only.

 ## Running the application